0X-JonMichaelGalindo/FuzzySearch/README.md

 instance.init( data, keys, copy );
 ```

-Only alphanumeric ascii characters are searched, capital letters will be searched as lowercase, and whitespace will be collapsed into a single space (0x20).
+Only alphanumeric ASCII characters are searched, capital letters will be searched as lowercase, and whitespace will be collapsed into a single space (0x20).

 ```
 "What's     This?" will be searched as "whats this".
 ```

 ### ascii-code